 Risk Governance Structure

-The ERM framework drives our risk management process in providing updates to the Indorama Management Council, Sustainability and Risk Management Committee and Board.
-Cycles include reporting on both our Top Corporate Risks and our Business Risks and result in our annual risk management report.
+The ERM framework drives our risk management process which includes providing updates to the Indorama Management Council, Sustainability and Risk Management Committee and Board.
+Reporting cycles include Strategic Risks and our Business Risks and result in our annual risk management report.

 At the core of our risk management process are risk committees and risk owners accountable for endorsing risk controls and action plans, providing effective risk understanding, authority and demarcation of accountabilities in risk management.